-Man, I feel for her.
-She’s doing everything she thinks is right and she’s relying on that official FDA food label on the package to make her calculations.
+She’s “doing everything right.”
+She’s relying on that official FDA food label on the package to make her calculations.
 The only thing missing from her life is RESULTS.

-And the reason there are no results is because she’s completely underestimating her sugar consumption.
-A serving of Cheerios might technically have one gram of sugar, but Cheerios are pure starch.
+The reason there are no results is because she’s underestimating her sugar consumption.
+A serving of Cheerios might have one gram of sugar, but Cheerios are pure starch.
 Starch gets converted to sugar in the body almost immediately.

-Here’s the bottom line: you can eat a bowl of Special K with no added sugar or you can eat a bowl of sugar with no added Special K—metabolically, they’re the same thing.
+I told her, “You can eat a bowl of Special K with no added sugar or you can eat a bowl of sugar with no added Special K, they’re not that different metabolically.”

 I don’t care what the marketing on the front of the box says.
 I don’t care what the official FDA label on the back of the box says.
 I only care about what your body thinks.

 To be successful, you must redefine what sugar means and adopt a new approach.

 Take Action: Do you have an unhealthy relationship with sugar?
 With food in general?
 Take our free Emotional Eating Evaluation to find out.
 This assessment will show you the exact reasons you’ve been struggling.